SlateFoundation/slate-cbl/sencha-workspace/SlateDemonstrationsTeacher/Readme.md

 Provides a view of multiple students' progress along a list of competencies, typically those of an entire content area.

-## TODO

-- [ ] Bug in current release: Demonstration skill blocks logged before a competency is expanded get duplicate when it is expanded

 ## Application Structure

 The following files are all needed to build and load the application.